friedmanroy/friedmanroy.github.io/_BML/3_gaussians.md

 # Discussion

-Now that we know what the Gaussian distribution is and the important properties of the Gaussian distribution, we can start to use it for some real statistical problems.
-The next post will be dedicated to estimating $\mu$ and $\Sigma$ from observed data, after which we will move on to utilizing the Gaussian distribution for the task of regression.
+Now that we know what the Gaussian distribution is and the important properties of the Gaussian distribution, we can start to use in for some real statistical problems.
+The next post will be dedicated to estimating $\mu$ and $\Sigma$ from observed data, after which we will move on to utilizing the Gaussian distribution in the task of regression.
 <br>

 ---